Currently, residential consumers can only buy electricity

 A total of 108,000 residential consumer accounts and 9,500

-business consumer accounts will have the option of buying electricity from a
+business consumer accounts have the option of buying electricity from a

 retailer of their choice, or continue buying electricity from SP Group at the

-The soft launch will involve consumers whose premises have
+The soft launch involves consumers whose premises have

-Open Electricity Market in the second half of 2018
+Open Electricity Market from the fourth quarter of 2018

 regulated tariff can continue to do so.